 “Because the tax rate is so much lower,” Guilfoyle said, “the state actually comes out behind.”

 The Michigan Treasury also forecasts a decrease in land-based casino gambling should online gambling become legal in the state.

-According to Guilfoyle’s presentation, balancing the books would require iGaming operators to collect $174 in net revenue for every lottery dollar lost.
-His models forecast a negative annual impact of up to $35.5 million from iGaming.
+According to Guilfoyle’s presentation, balancing the books would require casino operators and online poker rooms in MI to collect $174 in net revenue for every lottery dollar lost.
+His models forecast a negative annual impact of up to $35.5 million from real money MI online casinos.

 New Jersey provides a notable counterpoint to those projections.

 NJ online gambling revenue in March surged to record levels, while NJ online sports betting approached its own all-time high.
 Land-based NJ casino revenue, meanwhile, is mostly flat or trending slightly upward over the last five years.
 NJ Lottery officials have not yet published a financial report for 2018.